-TC Energy (TCE) is proposing to construct a very large pumped storage facility just north of Meaford on land owned by the Department of National Defense (DND).
-The project is at the pre-design stage and TCE and DND are currently holding public consultations on the proposal.
+TC Energy (TCE) is proposing to construct a large pumped storage facility just north of Meaford on land owned by the Department of National Defense (DND).
+The project is at the feasibility stage and TCE and DND are currently holding consultations on the proposal.
 (TCE is the new name for TransCanada Corporation and is the majority shareholder of TransCanada Pipelines.)

 How it Works

-As per the diagrams, water would be pumped out of Georgian Bay into the reservoir above at low off-peak hydro rates, when most of Ontario’s energy needs are being supplied by low-carbon energy sources such as nuclear and wind energy.
-It would then be released down the steep slope to generate power at peak demand times, when we rely more heavily on natural gas-fired power plants.
-The current site was selected because it provides 150 m of vertical elevation above the lake and is within 100 km of a power grid that can handle the level of power the project is projected to produce.
+As per the diagrams, water would be pumped out of Georgian Bay via tunnels into the reservoir above at low off-peak hydro rates, when most of Ontario’s energy needs are being supplied by low-carbon energy sources such as nuclear and wind energy.
+It would then be released down the steep slope through the same tunnels, back into Georgian Bay, to generate power at peak demand times, when there is a higher use of natural gas-fired power plants.
+The current site was selected in part because it provides 150 m of vertical elevation above the Bay and is within 100 km of a power grid that can handle the level of power the project is projected to produce.

 - Output: 1,000 MW